opensafely/os-demo-research/rmarkdown/Rdemo.md

 ### Generating measures

-As before, we generate dummy data using the `generate_cohort` command in the `cohortextractor`, but this time, we include an `--index-date-range` option so that it extracts a new cohort for each date specified, as
+As before, we generate dummy data using the `generate_cohort` command in the `opensafely` module, but this time, we include an `--index-date-range` option so that it extracts a new cohort for each date specified, as
 follows: